JuliaImages/ImageView.jl/README.md

 ## Additional notes

-### Calling view from a script file
+### Calling imshow from a script file

 If you call Julia from a script file, the julia process will terminate at the end of the program.
-This will cause any windows opened with `view()` to terminate, which is probably not what you intend.
+This will cause any windows opened with `imshow()` to terminate, which is probably not what you intend.
 We want to make it only terminate the process when the image window is closed.
 Below is some example code to do this:

 ```
 using Tk